Power (political science): Kelman's compliance-identification-internalization theory of conversion

 Herbert Kelman identified three basic, step-like reactions that people display in response to coercive influence: compliance, identification, and internalization.
 This theory explains how groups convert hesitant recruits into zealous followers over time.

 At the stage of compliance, group members comply with authority's demands, but personally do not agree with them.
 If authority does not monitor the members, they will probably not obey.

 Identification occurs when the target of the influence admires and therefore imitates the authority, mimics authority's actions, values, characteristics, and takes on behaviours of the person with power.
 If prolonged and continuous, identification can lead to the final stage – internalization.

 When internalization occurs, individual adopts the induced behaviour because it is congruent with his/her value system.
 At this stage, group members no longer carry out authority orders but perform actions that are congruent with their personal beliefs and opinions.
 Extreme obedience often requires internalization.

-Power literacy

-Power literacy refers to how one perceives power, how it is formed and accumulates, and the structures that support it and who is in control of it.
-Education can be helpful for heightening power literacy.
-In a 2014 TED talk Eric Liu notes that "we don't like to talk about power" as "we find it scary" and "somehow evil" with it having a "negative moral valence" and states that the pervasiveness of power illiteracy causes a concentration of knowledge, understanding and clout.
-Joe L. Kincheloe describes a "cyber-literacy of power" that is concerned with the forces that shape knowledge production and the construction and transmission of meaning, being more about engaging knowledge than "mastering" information, and a "cyber-power literacy" that is focused on transformative knowledge production and new modes of accountability.